Warabi, Saitama

 Warabi (蕨市, Warabi-shi) is a city located in Saitama Prefecture, Japan.
 As of 1 February 2024, the city had an estimated population of 75,614 in 41,025 households and a population density of 15,000 persons per km^{2}.
 The total area of the city is 5.11 sqkm.
 Warabi has the smallest area of any municipality in Japan, and highest population density outside of the special wards of Tokyo.

 Geography

-Warabi is located southeastern part of Saitama Prefecture, bordering Saitama City in the north, Toda in the west, and Kawaguchi in the east.
+Warabi is located in the southeastern part of Saitama Prefecture, bordering Saitama City in the north, Toda in the west, and Kawaguchi in the east.
 The city area is in the Arakawa lowland and averages 4.8 meters above sea level.
 Land use mainly consists of residential areas.